It’s easy to make coconut lime rice! Jasmine rice is cooked in coconut milk, w/ lime juice & zest. A tasty side dish for chicken, fish, pork & steak!

 See how easy it is to make coconut lime rice?
 Sometimes just a slight twist to making something as common as white rice, can lead to a new taste treat!
 Sure hope you will consider making this yummy side dish recipe for those you love.
+You might also want to check out my delicious recipe for Creamy Coconut Rice.
 Have a GREAT day!

 Looking For More RICE Recipes?

 You can find all of my recipes in the Recipe Index, located at the top of the page.
 A few side dish recipes (featuring rice) you might enjoy include:

 Interested In More Recipes?

 Thank you for visiting this website.
 I appreciate you using some of your valuable time to do so.
 If you’re interested, I publish a newsletter 2 times per month (1st and 15th) with all the latest recipes, and other fun info.
 I would be honored to have you join our growing list of subscribers, so you never miss a great recipe!